How had it begun? Like everything: with mothers and fathers. Because of

 scratches against the black leather and steeled herself by thinking of her mother,

-Harvard man.
+all those hints about meeting a Harvard man.
 You weren’t here to find a man,

 she told herself.
 You were here for something better.
 But instead of the anger she